HildoBijl/stepwise/packages/bernstein-polynomials/README.md

 `BernsteinCoefficients` is readonly to prevent accidental mutation.
 Functions in this package expect coefficient arrays to be non-empty, finite, non-negative and normalized.
 Validate data from APIs, databases or other untrusted sources with `ensureBernsteinCoefficients` before passing it to mathematical operations; internally created and previously validated coefficients can be reused without repeated checks.

-- `getBernsteinOrder(coefficients)` returns the order `n` of a coefficient array.
+- `getBernsteinDegree(coefficients)` returns the degree `n` of a coefficient array.
 This is the length minus one.
+- `elevateBernsteinCoefficients(coefficients, newDegree)` rewrites the coefficients at a higher degree without changing the PDF.
 - `normalizeBernsteinCoefficients(coefficients)` normalizes a non-normalized coefficient array, ensuring the sum of the coefficients adds to one.
 - `invertBernsteinCoefficients(coefficients)` inverts a coefficient array, reversing the order of the coefficients.
 If a set of coefficients describes a random variable `x`, then its inverse describes the random variable `y = 1-x`.